yashheap/vercel-ship-25-coding-agent/README.md

 7. Copy the token immediately (you won't be able to see it again)
 8. Add it to your `.env.local` file as `GITHUB_TOKEN`

+## Contributing

+Contributions to this project are welcome!
+To contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Commit your changes with clear commit messages.
+4. Push your changes to your fork.
+5. Open a pull request describing your changes.

+Please ensure your code meets the existing style and passes all tests.

 ## Usage

 ```bash